naonori/hitomi/README.md

 2. If users have already installed some of the above libraries (e.g., `fftw3`, `gsl`, `astropy`, etc.) in their environment, they do not need to re-install them in `$WORK/cosmo`.

-3. Users just need to specify where to install `fftw` and `gsl` in the user's environment in `hitomi/src/hitomi_measurement/Makefile` and `hitomi/src/hitomi_theory/setup.py`.
+3. Users need to specify where to install `fftw` and `gsl` in the user's environment in `hitomi/src/hitomi_measurement/Makefile` and `hitomi/src/hitomi_theory/setup.py`.

 ## [1] Data